dapr/docs/daprdocs/content/en/operations/resiliency/targets.md

 `inbound` operations are calls from the sidecar to your application, such as:

 - Subscriptions when delivering a message.
-- Inbound bindings.
+- Input bindings.

+> Some components may have built-in retry capabilities and are configured on a per-component basis.

 <img src="/images/resiliency_inbound.png" width=1000 alt="Diagram showing service invocation resiliency" />

-Some components have built-in `retry` capabilities and are configured on a per-component basis.

 ```yaml
 spec: